citp/privacy-policy-historical/s/sh/sho/shopeverlast.com.md

 You can also contact us via postal mail regarding any of the above by writing to:

-Everlast Worldwide 183 Madison Suite 1701 New York, NY, 10016
+Everlast Worldwide Attn: Customer Service 1900 HWY DD Moberly, MO 65270

-Or you may contact us by phone at 800-821-7930, 24 hours a day, seven days a week.
+Or you may contact us by phone at 800-821-7930, Monday-Friday, 8 am - 5 pm CST.
 Please be aware that it can take up to 10 business days to remove you from our marketing email lists.
 If you opt-out from receiving our marketing emails, you will continue to receive order confirmation and shipping status emails.

 CHANGING ADDRESS OR CATALOG PREFERENCES